Skip to main content

 Share:

-Prior to joining ML Strategies, Pamela was the Legislative Affairs Manager for the Community Justice Action Fund, a nonprofit organization that mobilizes communities of color to tackle the causes of gun violence.
-In that role, she oversaw the organization’s engagement with federal lawmakers on legislation, appropriations bills, and budget funding and led a coalition of national, state, and local organizations focused on building support for evidence-based solutions to address gun violence in underserved communities.
+Before joining ML Strategies, Pam was Legislative Affairs Manager for the Community Justice Action Fund, where she oversaw the organization’s engagement with federal lawmakers on legislation, appropriations bills, and budget funding and co-led a coalition of national, state, and local organizations focused on building support for community-based solutions to address gun violence in underserved communities.

 Education